|Nutrition Facts (per serving)|

 1 large onion, quartered and sliced 1/4- to 1/2-inch thick

 1 tablespoon prepared mustard

 1 tablespoon hot sauce, such as Texas Pete's

 1 teaspoon celery seed

 Trim excess fat from the pork ribs.
 In a large skillet over medium heat, brown the ribs in the vegetable oil.

 Place onion slices in the slow cooker and arrange the seared country-style ribs over the onions.

-Combine all of the remaining sauce ingredients in a small bowl; pour over ribs and onions.
+Combine all of the remaining ingredients—ketchup, soy sauce, brown sugar, cider vinegar, mustard, hot sauce, minced garlic, celery seed, and black pepper—for the sauce in a small bowl; pour over ribs and onions.

 Cover and cook on low for 7 to 9 hours or on high for about 4 to 5 hours.